 The variability of wind, added to the variability of demand for electricity, has increased the power system's need for operating reserves.
-Thanks in large part to our region's hydroelectric system, our region has been able to meet these operational reserve needs so far, but there is concern that we may be approaching the system's limits.
+Thanks in large part to our region's hydroelectric system, our region has been able to meet these operational reserve needs so far, but there is concern that we are approaching the limits of the system as it is currently operated.

-This challenge could be met by actions that reduce the need for operating reserves, or finding new and/or cheaper sources of operating reserves, or a combination of the two.
-The need for operating reserves might be reduced by increasing the frequency of scheduling and dispatch of generation (e.g. moving from hourly scheduling and dispatch to 30-minute scheduling and dispatch); dynamic transfers (sharing responsibility for operating reserves between control areas); an energy imbalance market that covers several control areas; improved wind and weather forecasting; and consolidating control areas.
+This challenge can be met by actions that reduce the need for operating reserves, or finding new and/or cheaper sources of operating reserves, or a combination of the two.
+The need for operating reserves can be reduced by increasing the frequency of scheduling and dispatch of generation (e.g. moving from hourly scheduling and dispatch to 30-minute scheduling and dispatch); dynamic transfers (sharing responsibility for operating reserves between control areas); an energy imbalance market that covers several control areas; improved wind and weather forecasting; and consolidating control areas.
 Bonneville has implemented 30-minute scheduling and offered discounted wind integration charges to customers who commit to 30-minute scheduling.
 Each of the other possibilities for reducing the need for operating reserves is under consideration by regional groups.